 \section{Monte Carlo Simulations}

-In this section, we evaluate the performance of the lasso estimators by a series of Monte Carlo simulations.
-First, we analyze (a) how well the algorithm detects the existence of spatially dependent observations, (b) how well the algorithms detects spatially independent observations, and (c) how well the changes in the mean level are captured by the approach.
+In this section, we evaluate the performance of the LASSO estimators by a series of Monte Carlo simulations.
+First, we analyze (a) how well the algorithm detects the existence of spatially dependent observations, (b) how well the algorithm detects spatially independent observations, and (c) how well the changes in the mean level are captured by the approach.
 We perform these simulations for different specifications of the true underlying spatial dependence $\xmat{W}$.
-More precisely, we consider classical contiguity schemes, which should also be modeled well by classical approaches if $\xmat{W}$ is correctly specified, as well as random patterns, and block structures in the spatial dependence.
-Secondly, we analyze how the performance differs between different levels of spatial dependence.
-Generally, one would expect that the lasso estimators perform worse for small spatial dependence, as the resulting effects are weaker.
-Moreover, if $\rho(\xmat{W})$ is close to one, we could be faced to difficulties as the maximum of the objective function is close to regions, where the model is not well-defined.
+Secondly, we analyze how the performance between different levels of spatial dependence differs.

+Generally, one would expect the LASSO estimators to perform more poorly for small spatial dependence, as the resulting effects are weaker.
+Moreover, if $\varrho(\xmat{W})$ is close to 1, we could be faced with difficulties as the maximum of the objective function would be close to the constraint (i.e., close to regions where the model is not well-defined).
 Thus, we evaluate the performance for weak ($||\xmat{W}||_{\infty} = 0.25$), moderate ($||\xmat{W}||_{\infty} = 0.5$), and large spatial dependence ($||\xmat{W}||_{\infty} = 0.75$).